SlickFromMars/double-a/README.md

 # Double A (Artificial Assistant)
 An ai to help me with my projects.

-Use RUN.bat in order to run it
+Use Double A.bat in order to run it